Investment Company Registration Process In Nepal 2026 | Legal Requirements & Compliance Guide

 6. Inland Revenue Department (IRD)

-Each authority plays a specific role in the registration, licensing, and ongoing regulation of investment companies.
+Each authority has a clear role in the registration, licensing, and ongoing regulation of a Nepal investment company.

 Minimum Capital Requirements for Investment Company Nepal

-The minimum capital requirement for an investment company in Nepal varies based on the type of investment activities:
+The minimum capital requirement for an investment company in Kathmandu, Nepal depends on the type of investment activities, including the minimum capital requirement for private limited companies in Nepal.

 1. Annual filings with the Company Registrar’s Office